dobaksz/rsntp/README.md

 ## IPv6 support

-The library supports IPv6, but by default (for compatilibty reasons) it binds its UDP socket to an IPv4 address (0.0.0.0) which prevents sychonzitation with IPv6 servers.
+`rsntp` supports IPv6, but by default (for compatilibty reasons) it binds its UDP socket to an IPv4 address (0.0.0.0) which might prevent synchronization with IPv6 servers.

-To use IPv6 you need to set the bind address to an IPv6 one:
+To use IPv6, you need to set an IPv6 bind address:

 ```rust
 use chrono::{DateTime, Local};